It's funny how life doesn't always work out to our expectations.

-Let me just clear up something for you all right here and now.
-At that time, Kairi was the only one who knew that I considered myself bisexual.
+I might have been even more insulted if Kairi wasn't the only one who knew that I considered myself bisexual at the time.
 Nobody else knew, and honestly I wasn't really planning on telling anybody else.
+It was one of those things nobody really needed to know about and I was happy keeping everybody in the dark.
 But since life decided to hate me for the entire year, things just happened.

-"You're just mad because he called you scrawny," she retorted and opened the car door, unbuckling her seatbelt and climbing out.
+"You're just mad because he called you scrawny."
+With that last retort, she opened the car door unbuckling her seatbelt and climbing out.

-She shut the door and stuck her head back through the open window.
-"Okay Roxas, whatever you say.
-Obviously you didn't notice the blush on your face."
+She shut the door and stuck her head back in through the open window.
+"Whatever you say, but obviously you didn't notice the blush on your face."
 Out of pure instinct, I looked up at the rearview mirror and saw…nothing.
 Kairi laughed at me again and I glared at her, putting the car back into reverse.

 "Whatever," I mumbled back at her, ignoring the proud smile on her lips.

 "Don't deny it, Roxas!
-I know you better than that, and I know you thought Axel was cute," she repeated herself again.
+I know you better than that"

 "Hello?"
 I called out, unsure where Sora was.

 "Upstairs, Rox!" he hollered from my bedroom.
-Running upstairs, I pushed open the door to my room and spotted Sora sitting at his drum set and our other buddy, Demyx, sitting on my bed.
+Running upstairs, I pushed open the door to my room and spotted Sora sitting in my desk chair with a drum pad and our other buddy, Demyx, sitting on my bed.